 MINERALS POLICY STATEMENT 2: ANNEX 2: NOISE KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA This Annex is a statement of the policy considerations in relation to noise from mineral workings and associated operations, and how they should be dealt with in local development frameworks and in considering individual applications.
 Appendices briefly explain technical terminology and give examples of good practice in noise reduction.
 The Government expects Mineral Planning Authorities (MPAs) in England to have regard to this Annex alongside the policies contained in the MPS2 overarching document. • Noise is a material planning consideration.
 For certain quarry processes, noise emissions are controlled under the Pollution Prevention and Control Act 1999 and the Pollution Prevention and Control (England and Wales) Regulations 2000 ('the PPC Regulations').
-Guidance on the interaction between the planning and pollution control regimes is contained in Planning Policy Statement 23 PPS23) The Annex contains sections on: -General considerations. -Development plans -Development control - Pre-application discussions, EIA, In Guidelines for Community Noise (1999), the World Health Organisation advises that: "To protect the majority of people from being seriously annoyed during the daytime, the outdoor sound level from steady continuous noise should not exceed 55dB (at the equivalent continuous sound level) on balconies, terraces, and outdoor living areas.
+Guidance on the interaction between the planning and pollution control regimes is contained in Planning Policy Statement 23 (PPS23) The Annex contains sections on: -General considerations. -Development plans -Development control - Pre-application discussions, EIA, considering applications, planning conditions, monitoring of In Guidelines for Community Noise (1999), the World Health Organisation advises that: "To protect the majority of people from being seriously annoyed during the daytime, the outdoor sound level from steady continuous noise should not exceed 55dB (at the equivalent continuous sound level) on balconies, terraces, and outdoor living areas.
 To protect the majority of people from being moderately annoyed during daytime, the outdoor sound level should not exceed 50dB (at the equivalent continuous sound level)" Subject to a maximum of 55dB(A)LAeq,1h free field), MPAs should aim to establish a noise limit at the noise-sensitive property that does not exceed the background level by more than 10dB(A). this will in many circumstances, be difficult to achieve without imposing unreasonable burdens on the mineral operator.
 In such cases, the limit set should be as near that level as practicable during normal working hours (0700-1900) and should not exceed 55dB(A) LAeq,1h (free field).
-Evening (1900-2200) limits should not exceed background The plan should include policies on noise from surface mineral operations as detailed in this Annex.
+Evening (1900-2200) limits should not exceed background level by more than 10dB(A) and night-time limits should not exceed 42dB(A) LAeq,1h (free field) at The plan should include policies on noise from surface mineral operations as detailed in this Annex.
 Check to ensure that the key policy requirements of the Annex are reflected in the SA Framework objectives.